artis101/react-redux-i18n/README.md

 ```

+**NB!** Please note that reducer's name must be `i18n`!
+Make sure your project's reducers don't clash with it.

 ## Components

-The easiest way to translate or localize in your React components is by using the `Translate` and `Localize` components:
+The easiest way to translate or localize in your React components is by using the `Translate` and `Localize` components,
+directly exported from `react-i18nify` package:

 ```javascript
 var React = require('react');
 var Translate = require('react-redux-i18n').Translate;